Menopause causes many changes, like hormone shifts, joint pain, fatigue, and a slower metabolism.

 Many think cardio negatively affects hormones, but it can actually help regulate them.

-While too much high-intensity exercise may increase cortisol (major stress hormone), moderate cardio and structured HIIT can be beneficial.
+While too much high-intensity interval training (HiiT) can increase cortisol (a major stress hormone), moderate cardio and structured HiiT can be beneficial.

 Research shows that moderate aerobic exercise helps balance hormones (Exercise Tips for Menopause).